archiewald/archiewald.github.io/_posts/2019-02-23-fixing-npm-package.md

 1. I forked the package,
 2. cloned to my machine so I can edit the source code `git clone https://github.com/archiewald/react-ga.git`,
-3. fixed the bug as before,
+3. created a fix branch, committed the fix,
-4. just pushed the commit to master.
+4. pushed it to my forked repo.

-In `package.json`, instead of version number, I pointed to the repo I just forked and created, with commit hash to make it explicit what code I refer to:
+In `package.json`, instead of version number, I pointed to the repo I just forked and created, with fix commit hash to make it explicit what code I refer to:

 ```json
 {